WMUA

-WMUA is tentatively slated to move to a new facility in Fall 2020, as part of the UMass Student Union Renovation Project.
+WMUA is tentatively slated to move to a new facility in fall 2020, as part of the UMass Student Union Renovation Project.

 Programming

 WMUA's programming philosophy is to provide listeners with an eclectic experience unique to the UMass and Pioneer Valley region the station serves.
 In addition to music programming, there are talk shows, sports shows, and student-produced newscasts every weekday at 5:30 p.m.
 WMUA broadcasts 24/7/365 and is available online on WMUA's website.
 The station has a second, online-only stream called WMUAx that can be accessed on the station's website.
 WMUAx is non-FCC regulated, and plays additional WMUA content as well as select sports games.

 WMUA provides an outlet for multiple opinions to be expressed through music, political and advocacy talk, and public service announcements.

 Sports

 WMUA is the flagship radio station of UMass Minutewomen basketball as well as both UMass Minutemen lacrosse and UMass Minutewomen lacrosse.
 They also broadcast other UMass Minutemen sports including ice hockey, men's basketball, baseball, and football throughout the year.
 Since 2018 all WMUA Sports productions have been broadcast from the Dave Strader Memorial Sports Studio, named to honor the WMUA alum following his passing.

 WMUA Sports produces online podcasts covering a wide range of topics around sports.
 Podcasts include Chatting 300 (baseball), Intentionally Foul (NBA and fantasy basketball), Bracketville (bracket-style game show on the bests and worsts in the world of sports), From the Peanut Gallery (WMUA's own version of "First Take"), Cover Four (college football), Four-Point Play (college basketball) and Goal Line Stand (NFL).

-Members of WMUA Sports host shows Monday-Friday from 11:00-11:30am during the station's sports block.
-The department's signature show, "Sportsline" can be heard Wednesdays from 4:30-5:30pm.